Definition of Refurbishment vs Renovation: The Ins & Outs of Overhauling Your Property

 Everything you need to know

-If you’re letting your BTL with furnishings included, items in the living room are likely to receive the most wear-and-tear.
+If a landlord is letting their BTL with furnishings included, items in the living room are likely to receive the most wear-and-tear.
 This is the room that tenants spend most of their time.
 Regular maintenance from the landlord will most likely be needed.
-So consider this when purchasing your items for this area of the property.
+So, it’s worth considering this when it comes to purchasing items for this area of the property.
 A defined refurbishment budget here comes in handy.

-• When it comes to HMOs, you will likely want to add a communal area that all your tenants can relax in.
+When it comes to HMOs, landlords may want to add a communal area that all their tenants can relax in.
 The larger this space, the better.
-If you’re looking to convert your property into an open plan style to maintain the feeling of spaciousness, why not check out our conversion bridge loan.
+If one looks to convert a property into an open plan style to maintain the feeling of spaciousness, why not check out our conversion bridge loan.

-Having space to freely walk around the bedroom without banging your legs against the edge of the bedframe is a tenant’s dream come true.
-Keeping this room unchipped, fresh-faced and mark-free will be the challenge, as it is used practically every day.
+Having space to freely walk around the bedroom without banging one’s legs against the edge of the bedframe is a tenant’s dream come true.
+Keeping this room unchipped, fresh-faced and mark-free will be the challenge, as it is used daily.

-• If tight on space in the living room, desks may be best located in bedrooms.
+If tight on space in the living room, desks may be best located in bedrooms.
 Properties with multiple rooms could see the introduction of an office space.
-This piques the interest of many tenants, particularly since the pandemic hit and many work from home on a semi-permanent basis.
+This can pique the interest of many tenants, particularly as flexible working has become relatively normalised since the pandemic.

-• Installing a built-in wardrobe can attract potential tenants to your property as they often offer create more storage space.
-You’re likely to see an increased return from this if you’re looking to sell your property in the long run; if performed to a quality standard.
+Installing a built-in wardrobe can attract potential tenants to a property as they often offer create more storage space.
+Property investors are likely to see an increased return from this if they’re looking to sell a property in the long run; if performed to a quality standard.

 blog divider up

-1. Refurbishment can increase the value of a property, potentially allowing investors to sell on their purchases for a profit.
-This will be affected by a number of variables however.
+Refurbishment can increase the value of a property, potentially allowing investors to sell on their purchases for a profit.
+This will be affected by a number of variables. however.
 And investors will need to make sure they factor in the costs of the refurb.

 blog divider bottom